 23 eligible, he has offered himself for re- appointment at the rd Annual General Meeting.

 DIRECTORS RESPONSIBILITY STATEMENT

-Pursuant to the requirement of Section 134(5) of the Companies Act, 2013, the Directors hereby confirm that: i.
-In the preparation of the Annual Accounts for the year ended March 31, 2018, the applicable Accounting Standards have been followed along with proper explanations relating to material departures; ii.
-The Directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as on March 31, 2018 and of the loss of the Company for that period; iii.
-The Directors have taken proper and the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; iv.
-The Directors have prepared the annual accounts on a going concern basis. v.
-The directors have laid down internal financial controls to be followed by the Company and such controls are adequate and are operating effectively. vi.
-The Directors have devised proper system to ensure compliance with the provisions of all applicable laws and such systems are adequate and are operating effectively, which are being further strengthened.
+Pursuant to the requirement of Section 134(5) of the Companies Act, 2013, the Directors hereby con rm that: i) in the preparation of the Annual Accounts for the year ended March 31, 2019, the applicable Accounting Standards have been followed alongwith proper explanations relating to material departures; ii) The Directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as on March 31,2019 and of the loss of the Company for that period; iii) The Directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; iv) The Directors have prepared the annual accounts on a going concern basis. v) The directors have laid down internal financial controls to be followed by the Company and such controls are adequate and are operating effectively. vi) The Directors have devised proper system to ensure compliance with the provisions of all applicable laws and such systems are adequate and are operating effectively, which are being further strengthened.

 NUMBER OF BOARD MEETINGS